Public Assistance (PA) Grant Program

 • Local governments and special districts – For example school districts, irrigation districts, fire districts and utility districts.

-• Federally recognized Native American Indian Tribes or authorized Tribal organizations, including Alaskan Native Tribal governments and village organizations – not including Alaska Native Corporations, which are owned by private individuals.
+• Federally recognized Native American Indian Tribes or authorized Tribal organizations, including Alaskan Native villages and organizations.

 The facility must be: